Skip to main content

 Features

-In Gutenberg, adding a Buttons block to a page is as easy as clicking the “Add a block” button and choosing “Buttons” from the block list.
+To add a button, click the “Add a block” button and choosing “Buttons” from the block list.
 Alternatively, the block can be found by using the “Search for a block” function.
 For more info on blocks and adding them to a WordPress site, see our documentation on blocks.

 Once added, the Buttons block is easy to setup.
 Creators will simply need to provide a link and call to action.